mouhamed-ali/maven-packaging/spring-properties-locations/readme.md

 ![spring-log-after](https://user-images.githubusercontent.com/16627692/73572646-9af59380-4471-11ea-8340-fc7a4121865f.png)

-And the port number has be overridden to 9000 now.
+And the port number has been overridden to 9000 now.
 You can always override properties using the command line.

 ```shell script
 $ curl localhost:9000/app/properties?property=spring.application.name